typcn/163music-mac-client-unlock/README.md

 If you got LSOpenURL error , run ```chmod +x  /Applications/NeteaseMusic.app/Contents/MacOS/NeteaseMusic```

+# App Store
+Apps from app store will apply force signature verification, will not work after replace the main executeable, if you are using app store version , please use offical website version instead.

 # Build

 If you need change the source code , build with this command